coryjpiette/RepData_PeerAssessment1/Peer_Assessment1.md

 On average across all the days in the dataset, the 835 interval contains the maximum number of steps.

 # Imputing missing values
-## Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+## Calculate and report the total # of missing values in the dataset

 ```r
     nrow(mydata[is.na(mydata$steps),])